letuananh/yawlib/README.md

 pip install yawlib
 ```

-Download prebuilt database files are available on the author's [Open Science Framework project page: https://osf.io/9udjk/](https://osf.io/9udjk/) and extract them to your home folder at `~/wordnet/`.
+Prebuilt database files are available on the author's [Open Science Framework project page: https://osf.io/9udjk/](https://osf.io/9udjk/).
+Download them and extract those to your home folder at `~/wordnet/`.
-On Linux it should look something like
+On Linux it should look something like:

 ```
 /home/username/wordnet/